laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

 .. code-block:: none

-    [p]warnsysteminfo [sentry]
+    [p]warnsysteminfo

 **Description**

-Shows multiple informations about WarnSystem such as its author, its version, the status of Sentry logging, the link for the Github repository, the Discord server and the documentation, and a link for my Patreon if you want to support my work ;)
+Shows multiple informations about WarnSystem such as its author, its version, the link for the Github repository, the Discord server and the documentation, and a link for my Patreon if you want to support my work ;)

-If you provide ``sentry`` after your command, you will enable or disable Sentry logging on the instance for the cog.